Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 Generator Backup

-A petrol or inverter generator can run your full grow room through any load shedding event.
+A petrol or inverter generator can run your full grow room through any outage.
 Inverter generators produce clean, stable power safe for sensitive electronics and lights.
 Calculate your total grow room wattage before purchasing to ensure sufficient output.
 LED lighting significantly reduces the generator capacity required.

 Solar + Battery Inverter Systems

 South Africa has exceptional solar irradiance, making solar power a genuinely viable long-term solution for grow room power independence.
-A correctly sized solar and battery system can completely eliminate load shedding risk — and delivers dual benefits when combined with a home solar installation.
+A correctly sized solar and battery system can completely eliminate power-outage risk to your grow, and delivers dual benefits when combined with a home solar installation.

 Load Shedding and Autoflowering Plants

 One often-overlooked advantage of autoflowering cannabis genetics is that they are completely immune to light cycle disruption.
-Because autoflowers flower based on age rather than photoperiod, irregular light schedules caused by load shedding cannot trigger hermaphroditism or disrupt their flowering cycle.
-For South African growers who cannot invest in backup power infrastructure, growing autoflowering strains is the simplest and most effective way to eliminate light cycle risk entirely.
+Because autoflowers flower based on age rather than photoperiod, irregular light schedules caused by power interruptions cannot trigger hermaphroditism or disrupt their flowering cycle.
+For South African growers who don't want to invest in backup power infrastructure, growing autoflowering strains from our seed bank is the simplest and most effective way to eliminate light cycle risk entirely.

 Frequently Asked Questions